 Know Where You Want To Get To

 SAP regularly publishes and updates road maps for their product development.
 And SAP customers should have similar road maps for their enterprise software.
-These roadmaps and SAP strategy need to be discussed regularly with the internal IT teams.
+The internal IT teams must discuss these roadmaps and SAP strategy regularly.

 This sounds like a no-brainer but surprisingly many organizations either fail to share the plans with the staff or fail to define the strategy in the first place.
 Without understanding where the organization is going and how their jobs will transform, it is impossible for the SAP developers to have their own “skill road map”.